saraxplorer/pipex/README.md

 Purpose: This macro extracts the exit status of the child process.
 This is the value that the child process passed to exit or returned from main.\
 Usage: It also takes the status variable as an argument and returns the exit status of the child process.\
 Example: If the child process called exit(5);, then WEXITSTATUS(status) would return 5.\

+**How the pipe is made?**

+**Visual Summary**\
+Input File -> command1 -> Pipe -> command2 -> Output File

+In my source code:

+**write2pipe_4m_input:**

+Executes the first command with argv[2].\
+Takes input from the specified input file.\
+Writes the output of the first command to the write end of the pipe (pipefd[1]).

+**write2out_4m_pipe:**

+Executes the second command with argv[3].\
+Takes input from the read end of the pipe (pipefd[0]).\
+Writes the output of the second command to the specified output file.

+Together, these functions set up a pipeline where the output of the first command (argv[2]) is passed through the pipe to become the input of the second command (argv[3]).
+This allows you to chain commands together in a manner similar to how pipes work in a shell.

+**Simplified Summary**\
+write2pipe_4m_input runs command1 and sends its output into a pipe. write2out_4m_pipe runs command2 using the output from the pipe. make_pipe sets up the pipe and ensures that these two processes work together to achieve the pipeline effect.

+**PATHS**
+An absolute path and a relative path are terms used to describe the location of a file or directory in a file system:

+Absolute Path:

+Defines the location of a file or directory starting from the root of the file system.
+Always begins with the root directory marker (/ on Unix-like systems or a drive letter like C:\ on Windows).
+Provides a complete path from the root to the specific file or directory.
+Example (Unix-like): /home/user/documents/file.txt\
+Absolute Path Example: /home/user/bin/ls

+Relative Path:

+Defines the location of a file or directory relative to the current working directory or another specified directory.
+Does not begin with the root directory marker.
+Used when referring to files or directories within the current directory or its subdirectories.
+Example: documents/file.txt\
+Example: ls

+Key Differences:

+Starting Point: Absolute paths start from the root of the file system, while relative paths start from the current working directory.
+Usage: Absolute paths are useful when you need to specify an exact location in the file system, regardless of the current working directory.
+Relative paths are used when referring to files or directories relative to the current context.
+Understanding these distinctions helps in navigating and referencing files and directories effectively within a file system.

+ **We need this for parsing the envp**

+This function helps locate an executable command in a list of directories, even if the command is provided as an absolute path.

+### Example Scenario ### Visual Summary

+**Command**: `/usr/bin/ls`
+**Array of Paths**: `["/bin", "/usr/bin", "/usr/local/bin"]`

+### Step-by-Step Explanation

+1. **Check if Command is an Absolute Path**:
+   - The function first checks if the command starts with `/`, indicating it's an absolute path.
+   - For `/usr/bin/ls`, it isolates the command name by extracting the part after the last `/`.
+   - **Result**: `command` becomes `/ls`.

+2. **Construct Potential Paths**:
+   - The function iterates through each directory in the `array_of_paths` and constructs possible paths by combining the directory with the isolated command name.
+   - Example construction:
+     - For `/bin`, it creates `/bin/ls`.
+     - For `/usr/bin`, it creates `/usr/bin/ls`.
+     - For `/usr/local/bin`, it creates `/usr/local/bin/ls`.

+3. **Check Each Path**:
+   - Each constructed path is checked to see if it exists and is executable.
+   - If `/usr/bin/ls` exists and is executable, this path is returned.

+4. **Handle Allocation Failures**:
+   - If memory allocation fails at any point, the function frees any allocated memory and returns `NULL`.

+**Exit Status Codes**

+*exit(EXIT_SUCCESS):*\
+Indicates successful execution.\
+Equivalent to exit(0).\

+*exit(EXIT_FAILURE):*\
+Indicates an error occurred.\
+Equivalent to exit(1).

+*exit(127):*\
+Typically used to indicate "command not found" in shell scripts.\
+In the context of C, it's usually not used directly, but might indicate a critical error or invalid command in some programs.

 # Tests for pipex
 from subject:  ./pipex infile "ls -l" "wc -l" outfile\
 Should behave like: < infile ls -l | wc -l > outfile\